IHE/ITI.PCF/input/pagecontent/volume-1.md

 - The controlling Organization has identified various roles and purposes of use in which those roles are authorized to participate.

-- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Options** policies.
+- The Controlling Organization defines the default policy to be used when no consent is found, possibly choosing from the **Implicit Consent** option policies.

-- The Controlling Organization defines the policy to be used with the explicit basic consent, the policy that will be enforced when the patient has agreed to a consent.
+- The Controlling Organization defines the policy to be used with the **Explicit Basic** option, the policy that will be enforced when the patient has agreed to a consent.

 - The controlling Organization provides for the patient to choose from the intermediate parameters that the controlling organization is willing to enforce, recognizing that some parameters may not be appropriate or allowed.